-All journeys start here in Everyday Life.
+All journeys start in the first stage on the roadmap called Everyday Life.
 The reasons why we embark on the journey may come in many forms.
-Loss, of a loved one, of our health, job or faith, the breakdown of a relationship; stress and burnout; moving through key life stages; intense spiritual practice; and all the stresses, traumas and power imbalances that impact on our lives.
+Loss of a loved one; changes in our health, job or faith; the breakdown of a relationship; stress and burnout; moving through key life stages; intense spiritual practice; and all the stresses, traumas and power imbalances that impact on our lives.